securitybunker/databunker.org/content/databunker-pro-docs/tokenization/_index.md

 mymenu: pro
 weight: 30
 ---
-Databunker Pro can serve as a format-preserving tokenization service, meeting strict privacy requirements isuch as **GDPR data minimization**.
+Databunker Pro can serve as a format-preserving tokenization service, meeting strict privacy requirements such as **GDPR data minimization**.
 It is architected to handle millions of records efficiently through data partitioning.
 The following data types can be tokenized:
 * Uint64/Unint32 integers
 * Unix timestamp records
 * Credit card numners